 Unfortunately, Starship Pegasus closed after less than a year in operation.
 Based on Google Earth, it looks like the mini-golf mentioned was an outside operation (and if liberties are taken with interpreting the green, not terribly inventive or interesting holes).
 While "Phase I" of Starship Pegasus was not long for this world, Phase II (mentioned on several of the pages linked, showing several other planet-themed domes) was ambitious and unrealistic.
 The pie-in-the-sky (or rather, pie-shaped spacecraft) idea was to combine museum and entertainment use with a small accredited college on space exploration.

-In May 2010 it reopened as a flea market but failed to gain much ground and closed in less than two years.
-In 2016, McDonald's bought the site.
-While it would've been interesting to have a dome-shaped McDonald's, it was solely for the land and demolition crews hacked away at the structure and reopened as a rather ordinary McDonald's (which moved from the truck stop across the street).
+In May 2010, it reopened as a flea market but failed to gain much ground and closed in less than two years.
+Finally, in 2016 McDonald's bought the site.
+If there were any hopes that McDonald's would keep it in the dome-shaped structure, those hopes were dashed when demolition crews hacked away at the structure and built a rather ordinary McDonald's restaurant on the site (which moved from the truck stop across the street).
 The McDonald's features some pictures of the Starship Pegasus inside, but that's about the only nod it got.

 One wonders if Viacom/CBS took notice of the small restaurant and had any thoughts, positive or negative.
 On one hand, they could've considered some sort of lawsuit for similarities, or on the other hand maybe could've lent it some legitimacy by re-theming it as a licensed Star Trek endeavor.
 After all, supposedly a full-size Enterprise was to go into downtown Las Vegas, only to be killed by a Paramount executive...but a small "truck stop town" like Italy was probably too far out of the way to invest in some sort of Star Trek experience, and frankly, was probably too dinky to put the Star Trek name on anyway.

 With those two out of the way, our last story comes of something that was not yet even built when I passed through Italy but is now just as gone as others (not that I could see it anyway).
-Walmart Express, a concept launched in 2011 meant to compete with Dollar General in markets even smaller than what Walmart had been operating in for the last thirty years or so, opened in July 2014, after what I assume was a quick build.
-As the division struggled, Walmart began to internally re-align them as Walmart Neighborhood Market (never branded as such, at least not this location) and in January 2016 pulled the plug on the entire chain (Express, not NM).
+Walmart Express, a concept launched in 2011 meant to compete with Dollar General in markets even smaller than what Walmart had been operating in for the last thirty years or so, opened in July 2014 (with a fuel station) at 721 Dale Evans Drive, after what I assume was a quick build.
+(Coincidentally, Italy's Dollar General was just next door at 761 Dale Evans, and opened August 2004).
+As the division struggled, Walmart began to internally re-align them as Walmart Neighborhood Market (never branded as such, at least not this location) and in January 2016 pulled the plug on the entire chain (Express, not Neighborhood Market).
 Brookshire Grocery Company later picked up a number of former Walmart Express stores in the region and reopened them as "Spring Market".
-Despite its isolated location halfway between the "town" portion of Italy and the "truck stop" portion of Italy, Brookshire has done better with its small-format stores better than Walmart did.
+Despite its low volume and isolated location halfway between the "town" portion of Italy and the "truck stop" portion of Italy, Brookshire has done better with its small-format stores better than Walmart did.